-Strenghtening Families Act Strategic Priority Page # of Report Recommendations on a togic i flority . ago # or hoport Nebraska Judicial Branch should track youth and foster caregiver forms to determine common themes or issues.
-Part of this tracking includes userfriendly ways of returning the forms to the Court prior to the hearing.
-Services Array Page 14 Alternative Response Recommendations Strategic Priority Page # of Report DHHS should track data regarding how many families decline to engage in AR services.
+Strenghtening Families Act Recommendations Strategic Priority Page # of Report Nebraska Judicial Branch should track youth and foster caregiver forms to determine common themes or issues.
+Part of this tracking includes user- friendly ways of returning the forms to the Court prior to the hearing. • Services Array Page 11 Alternative Response (AR) Recommendations Strategic Priority Page # of Report DHHS should track data regarding how many families decline to engage in AR services.
 Currently, to gather data on how many families decline AR services, DHHS would need to review case information from each AR case.
 DHHS should adjust NFOCUS to capture more easily when a family chooses not to engage in AR so that data reports could be run.
 The workgroup also recommends this data indicate at what point in the process the family declined services - for example, whether a family declined services after DHHS's initial attempt to engage the family or declined after the assessment or after services have been received.
 This data is intended to help the workgroup and the Department understand the effectiveness of or challenges with engagement strategies and efforts.
 It will also provide some basic data on how many AR eligible families actively participate in AR services.
 This data should be provided to the Nebraska Children's Commission.
-Placement Stability and Solutions Page 16 DHHS should provide to the Nebraska Children's Commission a monthly or quarterly report on subsequent intakes within 12 months of the closure of an AR case and whether those cases were referred to AR or traditional response on the subsequent intake.
-Placement Stability and Solutions Page 16
+Placement Stability and Solutions Page 12 DHHS should provide to the Nebraska Children's Commission a monthly or quarterly report on subsequent intakes within 12 months of the closure of an AR case and whether those cases were referred to AR or traditional response on the subsequent intake. • Placement Stability and Solutions Page 12 5 Nebras ka Children's Commission